vakabus/thesis/README.md

 - `cluster_tools/` - tools for automated installation of Kubernetes and helpers for setting up experiments
 - `analyzer/` - experiments and related data processing
+- some WIP texts are written and listed at [my website](https://vsq.cz/article)

 See the respective directories for information about their content.